The Last Tycoon: Plot summary

-Kathleen withstands his advances to her and even refuses to tell him her name.
+Kathleen withstands his advances on her and even refuses to tell him her name.
 It is only when Stahr happens to meet her again at a party that he can convince her to go out and have a cup of coffee with him.
 He drives her to the building site of his new house in Santa Monica.
 Kathleen seems reluctant to be with Stahr, but she still ends up having sex with him.
-A short time afterwards, Stahr receives a letter in which Kathleen confesses to have been engaged to another man for quite some time.
+A short time afterwards, Stahr receives a letter in which Kathleen confesses to having been engaged to another man for quite some time.
 She has now decided to marry him despite having fallen in love with Stahr.

 Stahr asks Cecilia to arrange for a meeting with a suspected communist who wants to organize a labor union within the film studio.
 Stahr and Cecilia meet the man over supper where Stahr gets drunk and gets involved in a violent confrontation.
 Cecilia takes care of him and they grow closer.
 Cecilia's father, however, becomes more and more unhappy with Stahr as a business partner and has wanted to get rid of him for a long while.
 He could not approve less of his daughter's fancying him.
 Brady knows of Stahr's continued affair with the now-married Kathleen and tries to blackmail him into leaving the company.
 As he fails to achieve his goal via blackmail, he does not even shy away from hiring a professional killer.
-Stahr survives, and, in retaliation, also appoints a hit man to have Brady killed.
+Stahr survives, and, in retaliation, also appoints a hitman to have Brady killed.
 Unlike Brady's, Stahr's conscience starts to trouble him.
 But, just as he contemplates calling the execution off, his plane crashes on its way back to New York City.
 The contract killer finishes his job unhindered and leaves Cecilia both without a father and without a lover – the two men who meant the world to her.